DaneshMorales/DaneshMorales.github.io/_pages/about.md

 ---

 Welcome to my personal website!
 I am Danesh Morales Hashemi, currently pursuing a Bachelor of Mathematics in Mathematical Physics and a minor in Pure Mathematics at the University of Waterloo.
-My academic journey is characterized by a profound interest in quantum information and computing.
+In Spring 2025, I will start my Masters of Applied Mathematics specialized in Quantum Information at the University of Waterloo, with Dr. Joseph Emerson as my supervisor.

 ### Research Experience

-I have had the privilege of working as an Undergraduate Research Assistant at the Institute for Quantum Computing (IQC).
-I was honored to be accepted into the prestigious Undergraduate School on Experimental Quantum Information Processing (USEQIP), and also received the Undergraduate Research Award (URA) under the supervision of Dr. Joseph Emerson.
+In Fall 2023, I worked for Dr. Roberto Guglielmi from the Applied Mathematics Department at the University of Waterloo as a Research Assistant.
+We worked on the controllability of partial differential equations.
+Our goal was proving the controllability of the one-dimensional Fokker-Plank equation, which we were able to do for some restricted cases.

+In Spring 2024, I joined the IQC as a recipient of the Undergraduate Research Award.
+Additionally, I was one of 30 students worldwide accepted into the USEQIP Program.
+As previously mentioned, I worked with Dr. Joseph Emerson.
+I wrote the solutions for Dr. Emerson’s open quantum system book, collaborated with his graduate students, wrote a 50-page project on “Superoperator Representations and Characterization of Completely Positive Maps” and soon will run simulations using true-Q, a quantum characterization and validation platform, to conduct a series of experiments aimed at benchmarking quantum hardware performance.

+I will continue working with Dr. Emerson during Fall 2024 and Winter 2025 as part of the course PHYS 437A/B: Research Project, where I will be under his supervision.

 <!-- ### Teaching Experience